 Further along your research career, you will move from working exclusively on research project to managing several research projects at various stages of development.
 One metaphor that is useful for managing these projects is thinking about your research as a garden.
 Not everyone idea will flourish, but tend a good research garden and you will have a fruitful research career.

+Growing.
 When growing a project, you must make sure you are giving continual attention to it.
 Resources and attention must be constantly provided, or you may leave your own motivation and other collaborators starving.
 Ideally, you should be able to make small but steady progress each few days or each week.

 Harvesting your project only ends with publication of your results.

+Rot.
 A project near completion, but never finished and published risks rot.
 After time, data and analysis scripts gets loss (i.e., bitrot).
 Knowledge and ethusiam fades.
 Collobrators may change jobs or lose availability.
 You have a limited timeframe to finish your effort.
 Better to harvest early than allow a project go to rot.

+Overwatering.
 Too much attention can be just as bad.
 You do not want to continuously grind on a research problem.
 Sometimes, you need to take a break in order to conceptualize your approach and problem as well as reflect on your goals and priorities.

 Early in your career, you cannot afford to tend a garden of dead ideas.
 Uproot projects that are not showing incremental signs of success or do not have a clear path of action.

+Replanting Seeds.
 Take the Little Bets mindset.
 Focus on the act of completing a project, not dreaming of a grand output.
 The seeds you bear from successful projects can be replanted.

+Whole Plant.
 Living papers and reproduction packages are great ideas.
 Long-term, we do want to be able to save the whole plant and not just the fruit; however, this takes much more skill to get setup.